 - Successful submission of online application form, exam scores, and other documents as outlined in the admissions requirements.

 - Participants of the GW Gateway to CS graduate certificate program must have received a GPA of a 3.0 in three out of the four Gateway program courses (CSCI 6001, CSCI 6002 & CICS 6003) to receive admission to the MS program.

-Please note: Due to its online format, this program will not offer I-20 forms for F-1 visa-seeking students who are applying to this program.
-International students who are currently in the US not on an F-1 visa, however, are eligible to apply to this program but must meet English language test score minimums listed under English Language Test Exam Requirements if they did not complete a bachelor’s degree from a US institution.
+Please note: Due to its online format, this program will not offer I-20 forms for F-1 visa-seeking students.
+Non-visa-seeking international students in the US, however, are eligible to apply to this program but must meet English language test score minimums listed under English Language Test Exam Requirements if they did not complete a bachelor’s degree from a US institution.

 Deadline to Apply: